localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 ### Custom DNS for Lambda on Kubernetes

-You can setup custom DNS configuration for Lambda on Kubernetes is not supported through the `LAMBDA_DOCKER_DNS` configuration variable.
+You can setup custom DNS configuration for Lambda on Kubernetes through the `LAMBDA_DOCKER_DNS` configuration variable.

 ### Customizing Lambda Runtime Behavior